qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. tip:: **Switch quickly between styles**

-   Once you created one of the above mentioned styles you can right-klick on the layer and choose :menuselection:`Styles --> Add` to save your style.
-Now you can easily switch between styles you created using the :menuselection:`Styles -->` menu again.
+   Once you created one of the above mentioned styles you can right-klick on the layer and choose `Styles --> Add` to save your style.
+Now you can easily switch between styles you created using the `Styles -->` menu again.

 .. index:: Heatmap Renderer